Everytime I meet some one and they ask what I do, and I say I’m a Work-from-home freelance graphic designer. The usual

 I wake up when my clients start working… Which is roughly about 9am.
 The only upside is that the time I take to wash up and travel to work is about 2 min?

 And I don’t have to shower..
 But anyway, as I was saying, I don’t wake up anytime I want.
-And I will need to work about 7-8 hours a day, with 15 min lunch break in between.
-I do know some other freelancers who work at night and have a more flexible schedule, but having a fixed schedule helps to keep me disciplined and organized.
+And I will need to work about 7-8 hours a day, with 15 -30min lunch break in between.
+I do know some other freelance graphic designers who work at night and have a more flexible schedule, but having a fixed schedule helps to keep me disciplined and organized.

 Having a regular office hour timing makes me somewhat more dependable as well.
-For example, If my client has some urgent job that they need to do, they will be able to find me.
-Because if they can’t find me, they will look for another designer and I would have lost that business.
+For example, If my client has some urgent graphic designing work that they need to do, they will be able to find me.
+Because if they can’t find me, they will look for another freelance graphic designer and I would have lost that business.

 2.We get to travel ANY TIME and AS MANY TIME as we want.